 While the natural beauty of the Doolough Valley inspires the mind, the valley also bears the marks of a sad story.
 The Famine Valley, as what the place is also known as, tells the story of eight persons who died from hunger in 1849 while they were on their way to the Delphi Lodge at the far end of the valley.

 Today, a memorial beside the valley road makes you stop for a minute and remember the lives that where lost.
-However, the Doolough Valley tops the list of the most beautiful places on the Murrisk peninsula you must see before you die.
+However, the Doolough Valley in County Mayo tops the list of the most beautiful places on the Murrisk peninsula you must see before you die.